Introduction to Prototype Model

 The prototyping model is a method of system development in which a prototype is created, tested, and then reconstructed as necessary until an appropriate result is attained by which to develop the complete system or product.
 Then, based on the requirements, the design is created, and the prototype for a particular design is modeled and delivered to the users; then, based on the feedback from the user, the appropriate changes have been done.

 The different phases are as follow:

 - Design: The design has been done quickly as the requirements are cleared from both ends in providing and receiving end.
 It is used to construct the prototype.
-It includes the important aspects of the software that is input and output but mainly focused on visible aspects than planned activities.
+It includes the important aspects of the software that are input and output but mainly focused on visible aspects rather than planned activities.

 - Deployment: Before deployment, the client evaluates the software, and if the client is not satisfied, then it is refined according to the client’s requirements.
 This process goes on until the point client requirements do not accomplish.
 After the client’s satisfaction with the product, the product finally deploys to the production environment.
 It is thoroughly evaluated and tested, and maintenance is done on a regular basis.

 Below are the advantages and disadvantages:

 - This model has increased the involvement of the user and developer in creating the product to be on the same page.

 - The user is able to understand what is done and what is left according to the requirement at implementation time.
 This helps in changing the requirement at an early stage if required.

 - The defects or bugs can be detected at an early stage.